MicrosoftDocs/learn/learn-pr/azure/plan-deploy-azure-arc-enabled-servers/includes/3-test-azure-arc-enabled-server-capabilities.md

 ## Hypothetical environment description

-For this discusion, we'll assume that you already have a Windows Server Azure VM.
+For this discussion, we'll assume that you already have a Windows Server Azure VM.
 The version of Windows Server deployed in Azure should be Windows Server 2008 R2 SP1 and later versions (including Server Core).

 That being said, Azure Arc-enabled servers also supports the following Linux distributions: